sighupio/fury-kubernetes-dr/katalog/etcd-backup-pvc/README.md

 - **CronJob**: Orchestrates the backup process
 - **ConfigMaps**:
-  - `etcd-backup-config`: Contains retention settings
+  - `etcd-backup-pvc-config`: Contains retention settings and the prefix to be used for the backup names
-  - `etcd-backup-certificates-location`: Contains ETCD connection parameters
+  - `etcd-backup-pvc-certificates-location`: Contains ETCD connection parameters

 ## Usage